+EYFS

-EYFS EYFS In the Foundation Stage, the learning and development of Art is taught throughout all areas of the curriculum as and when it compliments existing learning opportunities and more specifically through expressive arts and design.
-EG: Creating with Materials Children at the expected level of development will: - Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, exture, form and function; - Share their creations, explaining the process they have used; - Make use of props and materials when role playing characters in narratives and stories.
-Key Stage 1 Key Stage 2 Pupils should be taught: Pupils should be taught: ♣ to use a range of materials creatively to design and make products ♣ to use drawing, painting and sculpture to develop and share their ideas, experiences and imagination ♣ to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space ♣ about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their range of materials [for example, pencil, charcoal, paint, clay] + about great artists, architects and designers in history.
+In the Foundation Stage, the learning and development of Art is taught throughout all areas of the curriculum as and when it compliments existing learning opportunities and more specifically through expressive arts and design.

+ELG: Creating with Materials

+Children at the expected level of development will: - Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function; - Share their creations, explaining the process they have used; - Make use of props and materials when role playing characters in narratives and stories.

+Key Stage 2 Pupils should be taught: ♣ to create sketch books to record their observations and use them to review and revisit ideas . to improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay] & about great artists, architects and designers in history.
+6 ,